gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

  - non-documented and non-commented jQuery or vanilla JS code,
  - jQuery plugins doing some magical transformations to the DOM,
- - over-minified external scripts the marketing team said « it’s just a small tag, don’t worry ».
+ - over-minified external scripts the marketing said « it’s just a small tag, don’t worry ».

 How to audit that?
-How to understand what’s going on on the page?
-In-browsers JS profilers are nice when you want to detect the slowest functions.
-But they are of no help if you need to understand why these functions are slow.
+How to understand what’s happening on the page?
+In-browsers JS profilers are nice when you want to detect the slowest functions but they are of no help if you need to understand why these functions are slow.

 Phantomas
 ---------

 I played a lot with <a target="_blank" href="https://github.com/macbre/phantomas">Phantomas (by Maciej Brencz)</a>.
 Do you know this tool?
-It’s great, it loads a page with PhantomJS (the headless browser), analyses many different aspects of the page and outputs metrics about performances and quality.
+It’s great, it loads a page with PhantomJS (the headless browser), analyzes various aspects of the page and outputs metrics about performances and quality.

 ![phantomas]({{ site.url }}/assets/phantomas.jpg)